-Known for generations as one of the world’s most popular soft pastel, Rembrandt pastels occupy a distinct and important segment of most pastel painters’ process.
+Known for generations as one of the world’s most popular soft pastels, Rembrandt pastels occupy a distinct and important segment of most pastel painters’ processes.

-Each Rembrandt pastel has a unique code which makes the color range easy to navigate:
+Each Rembrandt pastel has a unique code that makes the colour range easy to navigate:

-As more white is added, the suffix number increases, depending on the colour all the way to 12.
+- As more white is added, the suffix number increases, depending on the colour up to 12.

-As more black is added, the shades are indicated with lower numbers, all the way down to 0.2, which is the lowest value Rembrandt create, available in 15 new colors.
+- As more black is added, the shades are indicated with lower numbers, all the way down to 0.2, which is the lowest value Rembrandt create, available in 15 new colours.